junh1024/junh1024-Documents/Music/How to make good mixes.md

 ---
 Using surround in mixes is completely optional, but offers more flexibility.
 Though the need is declining due to realtime separation technology, general interest in surround might be increasing.
 You can make surround mixes, but it will most likely be upscale.
 You can upscale after making a mix, but that's lazy & bad quality since phase information that upscalers use is perhaps mangled by pitch-time stretching.
 So, upscaling *before* is preferred.
 Deciding whether to make a surround mix or not depends on a few factors, how well I like the songs, and how well they upscale to surround.
 Non-vocal mixes I usually don't bother for surround since you can't put vox for an easy discrete center.

-Order for 51/71 is L R C LFE BL BR SL SR (SMPTE-MS)
+Order for 51 is L R C LFE BL BR (SMPTE)

 If you make a 3ch mix of a song, you can have more control over vox, providing the instro is only in LR & vox is mostly in C. How to make such a clip is not covered in this guide.
 If you wanted this level of control previously, you would have 2x stereo clips.
 Having them as a single surround clip ensures they never get misaligned & bypasses the grouping hassle.
 Unless you have a DAW that imports stereo as separate mono clips *ahem Pro Tools*.